 This need has arisen as human residents and the environment has been threatened by accelerating consumer goods production and increased energy consumption.
 In fact, environmental management saves both the natural world and human lives.

-Thankfully, developments in the field make it easier and more straightforward than ever before to thrive while protecting your employees and the surrounding atmosphere.
+Thankfully, developments in the environmental services industry make it easier and more straightforward than ever before to thrive while protecting your employees and the surrounding atmosphere.

 #3.
 Public perception